cybercrazetech/Employee-walkthrough/README.md

 https://drive.google.com/file/d/1b0Pbc8xdLGaVjGe8nNJqP2MityPsKfJD/view?usp=sharing

-for any errors resulted from using the exploits, refer to the Writeup section to fix players are expected to search and fix the error themselves
+for any errors resulted for using the exploits, refer to the Writeup section to fix

+*players are expected to search and fix the error themselves*

 ## Writeup